The best stay private forever

 Private Capital Has Changed the Game

 There was a time when public markets were the only way to raise meaningful growth capital.
 That era is over.
 Since the GFC, venture AUM has exploded from $300B to over $3T.
-What was once boutique is now institutionalized, and for good reasons.
-Excluding returns from the big tech growth stocks public market returns suck.
-No surprise that during the same period of time we've seen privates assets ballon in size, the number of publicly listed companies shrunk over 10%.
+What was once boutique is now institutionalized, and for good reason.
+Over the last 25 years, the number of publicly listed companies in the U.S. has dropped by more than 40% — from roughly 7,400 to around 4,300 — while private markets have ballooned to fill the gap (JPMorgan 2024 Annual Letter).
+The best growth stories don't need public markets anymore, and the capital that used to chase them there has followed them behind closed doors.

 Today, late-stage private rounds routinely hit $500M+.
-These used to be exclusive domain of public-markets.
-Now they're happening behind closed doors, led by crossovers, sovereigns, and pension funds who need exposure to the best growth stories to keep up with their obligations.
+OpenAI raised $6.6B, Stripe raised $6.5B, Databricks $10B — all without listing a single share.
+These used to be public-market events.
+Now they're happening in cap tables, led by crossovers, sovereigns, and pension funds who need exposure to the best growth stories to keep up with their obligations.

 Just like growth capital, liquidity for early team and investors used to be a big reason to go public.
-But neither is true anymore.
-Secondaries have exploded in popularity to become a real liquidity path for anyone that needs it.
+That's not true anymore either.
+Secondaries have exploded into a real liquidity path for anyone who needs it.
 SpaceX, Stripe, OpenAI, Databricks proved it many times over: for the companies where demand exceeds primary supply, secondaries clear at or above the last round price.
+And the mechanics have matured.
+Early shareholders with even fractional positions can find buyers willing to absorb their stake at market price, recycle capital into the next cycle, and keep compounding — no IPO required.
+The exit isn't the event anymore.
+Liquidity is a continuous process.

 Permanent Capital Wins